santiment/academy/src/docs/metrics/details/latency.md

 ## Daily Metrics Latency

 The daily metrics have one value per day.
-The value is finalized between 1 and 2 hours after the day is over, in the UTC timezone.
+The value is finalized between 1 and 2 hours after midnight, in the UTC timezone.
 This delay happens due to some required validation and processing of the previous day's data for the purpose of data integrity.